19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (a) information on the development;

-(b) the names of the subsidiary proprietors or proprietors, addresses, unit numbers and strata lot numbers, if any, of their flats;

-(c) the names of mortgagees, chargees and other persons with an estate and interest in the lots, flats and land;

 (d) brief details of the sale proposal; and

 (e) the place at which the affected parties can inspect documents for the collective sale.

-4. An application to a Board shall be made by the subsidiary proprietors referred to in section 84A(1) or the proprietors referred to in section 84D(2) or 84E(3) within 14 days of the publication of the advertisement referred to in paragraph 1(d), enclosing —
+4. An application to a Board shall be made by the subsidiary proprietors referred to in section 84A(1) or 84FA(2) or the proprietors referred to in section 84D(2) or 84E(3) within 14 days of the publication of the advertisement referred to in paragraph 1(d), enclosing —

 (a) the documents specified in paragraph 1(e);